RobbieKatzZappi/example_django_app/README.md

 ## document upload

 The document upload only allows csv, pdf and png.
 You need to grab the url from the email (in the console).
 The link can only be used once.

+## database

+a database has been committed to have enough data to test all functionality.
+Note that the images themselves have not been committed. so trying to download already existing documents will be broken.